Sex and Relationship Education Policy

 Provision

-At East Wichel Community Primary School and Nursery we will use the Jigsaw scheme of work to deliver the SRE curriculum.
+At East Wichel Community Primary School and Nursery we will use the Kapow scheme of work to deliver the SRE curriculum.
 The grid on Appendix 1 shows specific learning intentions for each year group.

 Monitoring and Evaluation